balta2ar/srs-toolbelt/README.md

 ## 2. Print recent hard cards from Anki DB

-I find it occasionally useful to display Anki cards that I answered "Hard" on my desktod.
+I find it occasionally useful to display Anki cards that I answered "Hard" on my desktop.
 To do that, I use script [recent.py](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/tools/recent.py) to print out recent cards.
-To squeeze more words into the space, words are printied in multiple columns.
+To squeeze more words into the space, words are printed in multiple columns.

 ![Recent](https://i.imgur.com/9yDSeui.png)